CSCfi/csc-user-guide/docs/apps/trinity.md

 ```
 The biokit module sets up a set of commonly used bioinformatics tools.

-Trinity should be used using interactively in Taito-shell or preferably through the batch job system.
+Trinity should be used used [interactively in a compute node](../computing/running/interactive-usage.md)
+or preferably through the batch job system.
 Below is an example batch job file for Trinity.

 ```text
 #!/bin/bash
 #SBATCH --job-name=trinity